bbustin/bbustin/content/apps/titlebridge/index.md

 manually enter your captions or use a third-party tool.
 It is much more pleasant and efficient to be able to do it all from within Final Cut.

+Note: Final Cut transcription only works with English at this point.
+I hope it is on their roadmap to add other languages too, but have no visibility into that.

 # Title Styling

 Version 1.1 and beyond allow for choosing from many of the built-in Final Cut titles.